 About Oxford Big Read

-Oxford Big Read is a competition organised by Oxford University Press to get students excited about reading and writing in English.
+Oxford Big Read is a competition organised by Oxford University Press to get secondary students excited about reading and writing in English.

 Taking part is simple.
 Students in participating schools read an eligible book and create a poster based on what they read; and teachers select which posters to enter into the national competition.

 Entries are judged anonymously by a panel of teachers and the Big Read team at Oxford University Press.
 The results are announced in January with winners and runners up awarded prizes.

 Please read the Terms and Conditions before submitting an entry as part of the Big Read.

 The competition is open to secondary students in Japan.
 There are two age groups - one for Junior High School, and another for High School.

 For resources and ideas, download the Starter Pack.